 I refused to pay more, so I shopped around and found a great insurance company that ended up charging me $250 less per year.
 I stayed with them for 2 years and then shopped around and found another company that charged me $150 less.

 And it doesn’t end with car insurance either.
-If your employer doesn’t offer you health insurance and you are buying your own coverage, you need to shop around for a great price.
-You can easily get a free health insurance quote as well.
+If your employer doesn’t offer you health insurance and you are buying your own coverage, you need to shop around for a fair price.
+You can easily get a free health insurance quote.
 Again, it takes 10 minutes and there is no obligation to buy.

 In either case, just knowing that you aren’t being overcharged for coverage should be reason enough to get a free quote.

 - Put Money Into An HSA or FSA: These are accounts you put money into to help pay for medical expenses.
-The main difference between the two is that with an FSA, you have to use the money you save in the account during the year.
+The main difference between the two is that with an FSA, you have to use the money you save in the account during the calendar year.
 With an HSA, you don’t have to do this.
 You can read this article that breaks the two out really well.
-The advantage of saving money here is the same as the 401k option above – your savings are pre-tax, helping you to pay less in taxes.
+The advantage of saving money here is the same as the 401k option above.
+Your savings are pre-tax, helping you to pay less in taxes.

 - Change Your Withholding: If you get a large refund each year, look into changing your withholdings.
-Most don’t do this because they are scared that they will not get a refund at tax time and have to pay in.
-The reality is that if you are getting a large refund (over $3,000) and have no other life changing events, you can easily change your withholdings and get a fatter paycheck and still get a refund (be it a small one) each year.
+Most people don’t do this because they are scared that they will not get a refund at tax time and have to pay in.
+The reality is that if you are getting a large refund (over $3,000) you can easily change your withholdings and get a fatter paycheck and still get a refund (be it a small one) each year.
 You can use this free tool from the IRS to help you do the math.